jpwexperience/flickscrape/README.md

 # FlickScrape

-## Web Scraper to download and pull information from [sovietmoviesonline.com](https://sovietmoviesonline.com)
+## Python 3 Web Scraper to download and pull information from [sovietmoviesonline.com](https://sovietmoviesonline.com)

 ### Usage: $ python3 flickscrape.py
 The script uses the /all\_movies.html to pull all the film links.
 Each link's page is then scraped for relevant content which is exported to a CSV file delimited by a pipe "|".
 User is then prompted whethey want to download the files.
 If selected, the flick and corresponding subtitle will be downloaded to a newly created directory named using the flick's title.